ez-flash/omega-kernel/README.md

         PATH,DEVKITARM,DEVKITPRO,LIBGBA

-    3.Double click on build.bat under winodws.
-If it goes well, you will get ezkernel.gba 4.Rename the ezkernel.gba to ezkernel.bin, that is the omega kernel upgrade file
+    3.Double click on build.bat under Windows (or run make if you use Linux).
+If it goes well, you will get ezkernel.gba and, ezkernel.bin, which is the omega kernel upgrade file